wqynew/RL-based-navigation/README.md

 </div>

 ## Contact
-To ask questions or report issues please open an issue on the [issues tracker](https://github.com/wqynew/NeoNav/issues).
+To ask questions or report issues please open an issue on the [issues tracker](https://github.com/wqynew/RL-based-navigation/issues).
 ## Citation
-If you use NeoNav in your research, please cite the paper:
+If you use this work in your research, please cite the paper:
 ```
 @article{rlnav2020,
   author    = {Qiaoyun Wu and